Master of Arts Requirements

 The Master of Arts in Psychology, Master of Arts in Applied Behavior Analysis, and Educational Specialist degrees in Psychology are designed to provide students with a broad background in psychology while allowing them opportunities to pursue areas of special interest.
 Completion of the requirements for all master’s degrees prepares students for positions in community mental health service agencies, school settings, community college teaching, research, or entry into Ph.D. or Psy.D. programs in Psychology.

 Admission to Master of Arts in Psychology, Master of Arts in Applied Behavior Analysis, and Educational Specialist degrees is based upon the satisfactory completion of prerequisite courses selected from the core courses required for the California State University, Fresno undergraduate major in psychology, or their equivalent.
 Potential graduate students should submit transcripts of all academic work and three letters of recommendation.
-In addition, students must submit scores from the GRE general test to be considered for admission.
-School Psychology program applicants must submit scores from the CBEST as well and complete other prerequisites as outlined in the department’s application.
 All students must submit applications to both the Division of Graduate Admissions and the Department of Psychology.

 Admission to classified graduate standing requires a minimum undergraduate grade point average of 3.0, as well as a minimum grade point average of 3.0 in undergraduate psychology courses.
-A combined score of at the 50th percentile or higher on the Verbal and Quantitative sections of the GRE General Test is preferred.
-Applicants lacking minimum scores in one area with compensating strengths in other areas may apply.
 The Department of Psychology does not typically admit unclassified students into the graduate program.